oskasve/Histatin-1-and-its-Siblings/README.md

 # Histatin-1-and-its-Siblings
 Contains files and scripts pretaining to article "Histatin 1 and its Siblings: Detailing Structure and Biological Function using an Integrative Approach"

-.zip files contains simulation input for the pHst1 simualtion

 sim directories contain simulation input files.

 .mdp files contain simulation parameters.